Becky Hughes talks upcycling and sustainable shopping

 Finding second-hand clothes in your style

-If you're concerned you won't be able to find clothes which suit you and your style in charity shops, worry no more.
+If you're worried you won't be able to find clothes that suit you and your style in charity shops, don't be.
 Becky said:

 I think I've actually become more me from buying second-hand clothes.